Universitätssiegel

 Where can it be applied?

-Widely distributed natural deposits (as depicted in Fig. 3), highly soluble in water, and salts such as halite and/or sylvite found in areas of high aridity are promising candidates for LL dating applications.
-Of particular interest are naturally coloured alkali halides, including yellow to brownish varieties and the blue variant of rock salt (Atari et al., 1973), which are characterized by a significant concentration of radiation-induced crystal defects (an example of blue halite is shown in Fig. 4).
+Widely distributed natural deposits (as depicted in Fig. 4), highly soluble in water, and salts such as halite and/or sylvite found in areas of high aridity are promising candidates for LL dating applications.
+Of particular interest are naturally discoloured alkali halides, including blue variants of rock salt (Atari et al., 1973), which are characterized by a significant concentration of radiation-induced crystal defects (examples of blue halites are shown in Fig. 5).

 als_demo